8 Side Effects Of Having Excess Fish Oil And The Safe Dose To Consume

 4. Bleeding

 Consumption of too much fish oil can lead to bleeding gums and nose bleeds.
 A study showed that adolescents who took 1 to 5 g of fish oil supplements per day experienced nose bleeds as a side effect [6].
 If you are on blood thinning medications consult your doctor before taking fish oil supplements as they can increase the risk of bleeding.
-Also, you should stop taking fish oil at least a week prior to your scheduled surgery to prevent bleeding risk.
+Also, you should stop taking fish oil at least a week prior to your scheduled surgery to prevent the risk of bleeding.

 5. Diarrhoea